 Carl Jung (1875-1961)

-Jung argued that beneath the personal unconscious lies a deeper collective unconscious populated by patterns (“archetypes”) that recur across myths, religions, dreams and art.
-An example archetype would be the triumph of good over evil
+Jung argued that beneath the personal unconscious lies a deeper collective unconscious populated by patterns of symbols (“archetypes”) that reoccur across myths, religions, dreams and art.
+An example archetypes might be the hero and the shadow.
+The shadow representing those parts of our psyche that we refuse to acknowledge.
+Example archetypal patterns are: the journey of the hero: departure from the ordinary world, encounter with trials, danger and darkness, transformation, return a greater person; or triumph of the hero over the shadow

 Theosophy, as a philosophical and mystic movement that promotes divine wisdom, is in some ways a parallel concept to that of the collective unconscious.
 Advocates include artists such as Hilma af Klint, Wassily Kandinsky and Piet Mondrian who believed that abstraction could reveal an underlying spiritual order.
 Whilst Jung was not directly involved with these artists, their work is frequently interpreted in Jungian terms